How to Manage your Mood Swings

 For some women, PMS can cause wild, uncontrollable mood swings ranging from crying spells to angry outburst and anxiety attacks, then back to feeling completely calm, sometimes all in one day!
 Fun times, right?!

-In this post, we’ll tell you a bit more about what causes mood swings, how to manage them and the best supplements for a healthy menstrual cycle.
+In this post, we’ll tell you a bit more about what causes mood swings, how to manage your mood swings and the best supplements for a healthy menstrual cycle.

 What Causes Mood Swings?

 Mood swings tend to strike during the week before your period.
-You may have already guessed it, but the reason for your unpredictable mood comes down to hormones.
+These premenstrual syndrome mood swings can be unpredictable and are a result of your changing hormones.
 Before your period, estrogen takes a nosedive.
 This causes the levels of serotonin in your brain to drop and serotonin – also known as the happiness hormone – is what helps keep you smiling.

 In addition to feeling low and moody, you might also experience anxiety as part of PMS-related mood swings.
 Other symptoms include things like irritability, depression, fatigue and insomnia.
 You may also feel like you can’t think clearly or react well to stress.
 There’s no sugar-coating this, ladies.
 It sucks.

 Experts still aren’t sure about the exact cause of PMS but they say it is likely caused by hormonal changes during the second half of your cycle.

 When you ovulate (about halfway through your cycle), your body releases an egg which causes estrogen and progesterone levels to drop.
 A shift in these hormones can lead to both physical and emotional symptoms.
 Cue: premenstrual syndrome mood swings.

 These hormonal changes also impact serotonin levels.
 This is a neurotransmitter that helps regular your mood, sleep cycle and appetite.
 When your serotonin dips, it can make you feel sad, irritable and cause sleep disturbances and food cravings – all common PMS symptoms.